SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

     // Root creation
     BinaryTree tree = new BinaryTree(new Node(1));

-    // Add children to root
+    // Add children to the root
     tree.addLeft(1, 2);
     tree.addRight(1, 3);

-    // Add children to left child
+    // Add children to the left child tree.addLeft(2, 4);
-    tree.addLeft(2, 4);
     tree.addRight(2, 5);

-    // Add children to right child
+    // Add children to the right child tree.addLeft(3, 6);
-    tree.addLeft(3, 6);
     tree.addRight(3, 7);